 Types of Pleas

 There are three pleas commonly used in municipal court.
 You may enter a plea of guilty, nolo contendre (no contest) or not guilty.
 If you wish to request defensive driving or deferred disposition you must enter a plea of guilty or no contest.
 If you pay your ticket, that is an accepted plea of no contest.
 If you are entering a plea of not guilty, you must appear at your scheduled court date and time to enter the plea on the record.
 Once you enter a plea of not guilty you will not be eligible for defensive driving, deferred disposition or a payment extension.
 Not guilty cases are held until the end of the docket to best determine when officers will be available.
-You will then receive a court date for a pre-trial hearing at which time you may make motions and submit a list of witnesses you are calling.
+You will then receive a court date for a pre-trial hearing with the prosecutor at which time you may make motions and submit a list of witnesses you are calling, and view video, if available.
 The trial date will be set for a Thursday at a later date where the prosecutor, officer and state witnesses will appear.

 Court of Record